zenstackhq/zenstack-docs/blog/modern-sql-ai/index.md

     LIMIT 10;
     ```

-Although such a model can be trained with other programming languages easily too, PostgresML makes it possible to get the job done without the data ever leaving your database.
-Plus, if you're a SQL lover and proficient with preparing the training data using it, you can then have your entire preprocessing-training-predicting pipeline written in SQL.
+Although such a model can also be easily trained with other programming languages, PostgresML makes it possible to get the job done without the data ever leaving your database.
+Plus, if you're a SQL lover and proficient in preparing the training data using it, you can have your entire preprocessing-training-predicting pipeline written in SQL.

 ## LLM & RAG: A Bit of Background

-Fast forward to the post-GPT era, many people equate AI to LLM today.
-To understand database's role in this new context, let's first have a quick review of the landscape of LLM.
+Fast forward to the post-GPT era, and many people equate AI to LLM today.
+To understand the database's role in this new context, let's first have a quick review of the landscape of LLM.

 LLMs are pre-trained machine learning models specialized for generating text output based on text input.
-They are called "large" because the models have very large number of internal parameters, and are trained with very large amount of data to ensure adequate performance.
+They are called "large" because the models have a very large number of internal parameters and are trained with a very large amount of data to ensure adequate performance.
 Because the models are pre-trained, developers can use them directly without worrying about the training process.
-Instead of fighting with feature engineering and training algorithms, developers now focus on prompt engineering.
+Instead of fighting with feature engineering and training algorithms, they now focus on prompt engineering.

 However, being pre-trained also means that the models are not tailored to any specific task.
-One technique of making "deep customization" is called Retrieval Augmented Generation (RAG).
-Suppose you have a knowledge base of documents, using RAG involves the following steps:
+One "deep customization" technique is called Retrieval Augmented Generation (RAG).
+Suppose you have a knowledge base of documents for a domain; adopting RAG involves the following steps:

-- Calculate embeddings for each document (using an existing model or APIs like OpenAI)
+- Calculate embeddings for each document (using an existing model or APIs like OpenAI).
-- Store the embeddings in a database that allows fast similarity-based search
+- Store the embeddings in a database that allows fast similarity-based search.
-- Given a user query, calculate its embedding, and find the most similar documents in the database
+- Given a user query, calculate its embedding and find the most similar documents in the database.
-- Use the matching document to augment the input query as additional context and feed it to the LLM
+- Use the matching document to augment the input query as additional context and feed it to the LLM.

 > Embeddings are vector representations of text data.

 ![Retrieval Augmented Generation](rag.png)

-As you can see, database still plays an important role in this architecture, but in a very different way.
+As you can see, databases still play an essential role in this architecture, but in a very different way.

 ## Vector Search

-A RAG implementation's quality and performance highly depends on the similarity-based search of embeddings.
-The challenge arises from the fact that embeddings are usually high-dimensional vectors, and the knowledge base may have a large amount of documents.
+A RAG implementation's quality and performance highly depend on the similarity-based search of embeddings.
+The challenge arises from the fact that embeddings are usually high-dimensional vectors, and the knowledge base may have many documents.
 It's not surprising that the popularity of LLM catalyzed the development of specialized vector databases like [Pinecone](https://www.pinecone.io/) and [Weaviate](https://weaviate.io/).
 However, SQL databases are also evolving to meet the new challenge.

-PostgreSQL's [pgvector](https://github.com/pgvector/pgvector) extension is probably the most widely used SQL solution for storing and searching vector data.
+PostgreSQL's [pgvector](https://github.com/pgvector/pgvector) extension is probably the most widely used SQL solution for storing and searching vector data today.
 The extension introduces a "vector" type specialized for storing high-dimensional vector data.
-It allows you to create vector indices (in "IVFFlat" or "HNSW" format for different indexing/searching performance tradeoff) and leverage them to do different types of similarity searches.
+It allows you to create vector indices (in "IVFFlat" or "HNSW" format for different indexing/searching performance tradeoffs) and leverage them to do various types of similarity searches.

 ```sql
 -- Create a table with a vector column